 Consumerism: A few cases of historical name dropping, including the Gaslight and Columbia Records.

 Drinking, drugs and smoking: A man gets tipsy at a club and heckles the performer.
 Some social drinking.
-A man is shown shaking on a bathroom floor, a needle in his arm.
+A man is shown shaking on a bathroom floor after an apparent drug overdose.

 Fan Reviews provided by